nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 .. note::

-   1PPS accuracy is not guaranteed when LTE is active.
+   Do not use the 1PPS feature when LTE is enabled.

 Resolving the UTC time of 1PPS pulse occurrence
 ===============================================